sleepydragonsw/PyCExtWorkshop/doc/project7.rst

 Something we haven't talked about yet is how to raise Python exceptions from C.
-Since C does not natively support the concept of "exceptions" you have to instead "set" an exception, which will be thrown in Python once the C function returns.
+Since C does not natively support the concept of "exceptions" you have to instead "set" an exception, which will be raised in Python once the C function returns.
 After setting an exception, you *MUST* return ``NULL``;
-in fact, this is the *only* time that returning ``NULL`` from a C extension function is allowed
+in fact, this is the *only* time that returning ``NULL`` from a C extension function is allowed.

 The ``PyErr_`` family of functions are used to set a Python exception.
 For example,